 I'm a generalist with many interests.
-My background is in computing, and am currently employed as a project manager in the software industry.
+My background is in computing, and am currently employed as a software engineering manager.
 My professional interests include technology startups, managing software projects and teams, product management, requirements analysis, software design and specification, and usability.

 Very long-term, my interests lie in writing and publishing.
 My true passion is figuring out how to explain a complex subject in simple, comprehensible terms.
 Eventually I'd like to make a transition into becoming a full-time author, writing non-fiction books on both software- and management-related subjects as well as more interesting topics like politics, history, and even self-help.

 My first book, Designing Usable Apps, was published several years ago, and I'm slowly making progress on my next book project (to be announced).